homebridge/homebridge-syno-spk/README.md

 # Synology Package for Homebridge Docker

-This third-party Synology Package simplifies the process of running [oznu/docker-homebridge](https://github.com/oznu/docker-homebridge) on DSM 6.1.3 or later.
+This third-party Synology Package simplifies the process of running [Homebridge](https://github.com/nfarina/homebridge) on devices that support Docker and are running DSM 6.1.3 or later.

-This package will deploy the [oznu/homebridge](https://hub.docker.com/r/oznu/homebridge/) image using the recommended settings.
+This package will deploy the [oznu/homebridge](https://hub.docker.com/r/oznu/homebridge/) image using the recommended settings:

 * `--net=host` is set automatically.
 * `-e TZ` variable is set based on your current timezone of your Synology NAS.
 * `-e PUID` variable is set to the same UID as the user who installs the package in DSM.
-* `-e PGID` variable is set to the same GID as the user who isntalls the package in DSM.
+* `-e PGID` variable is set to the same GID as the user who installs the package in DSM.
 * `-v /homebridge` is setup automatically using the directory chosen by you during installation.

 ## How to install